pragma-/Plang/README.md

      6

 #### Indexing
-To get a positional character from a string, you can use postfix `[]` array notation.
+To get a positional character from a string, you can use postfix `[]` access notation.

     > "Hello!"[0]
      "H"